 Noressa stressed the importance of understanding who your audience is and what messages work for them.
 Oftentimes, there are different personas within a company’s target audience.
 At Noressa’s company, they have several personas, and each one needs to have its own messages.
 For example, you wouldn’t write the same message for a young nurse trying to gain employment experience as you would for an empty nester.
 And you want the call to action to appeal to the targeted persona, which would be different for these two personas.

 I recently recorded a digital PR expert interview entitled “I Can Track $5 Million of Revenue From Writing for Forbes” with Josh Steimle, founder of MWI.
 Just like Noressa, Josh also emphasizes how important it is to truly understand your audience so that you can craft high-quality content in different formats and then drive traffic to the content using social media.

 Clearly, understanding your audience is an extremely important point, and both of these experts take this very seriously.

-Rachel and I will discuss customer case studies, success stories and how a well planned social media marketing strategy can add a substantial benefit to your bottom line.
-You’ll walk away with solid tips on developing and implementing a strategy that’s clearly aligned with your business’s goals.
+In our webinars and classes, we discuss customer case studies, success stories and how a well planned online marketing strategy can add a substantial benefit to your bottom line.
+Attendees walk away with solid tips on developing and implementing a strategy that’s clearly aligned with their business’s goals.